wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  ec8bc3a70094a1ac3179b232bc185fcda120dad85dec394e6b5b01f7006476d4
 		  This uses the docker network command to create a bridge network called app.
 A network ID is returned for the network.

-		  We can then inspect this network using the docker network inspect command. #space
+		  We can then inspect this network using the docker network inspect command. #ñspace
 		- -
 		- -
 		- TIP In addition to bridge networks, which exist on a single host, we can also create overlay networks, which allow us to span multiple hosts.
-You can read more about overlay networks in the Docker multi-host network documentation. #space
+You can read more about overlay networks in the Docker multi-host network documentation. #ñspace
 		- -
 		- -
 		- You can list all current networks using the docker network ls command.